|

 fiddlers’ conventions.
 They have been joined by various banjoists over the

-years, and now Diane Jones has added her banjo and vocal talents to the
+years, and now Kirk Sutphin has added his banjo and fiddle talents to the

 band.
 They have found a mutual love for the Old-Time music of West Virginia,